debelopguy/SmartNotes/README.md

 * you can create, delete and save down notes (duh)
 * you can to apply tags to notes for further organization
 * you can also rename a note by double clicking on it, incase you named your note in a hurry
+* you can customize your smart notes experience with settings such as changing styles (and more to come)

 More features will be added if i feel like it